-rears

-Landinana, cana anta 40 00

-Land improvements 10 - 20

-Buildings 40

-Building improvements 10 - 20

-Furniture and fixtures 5 - 10

-Equipment 5 - 10
+Years Land improvements Buildings Building improvements Furniture and fixtures Equipment 10-20 40 10-20 5-10 5-10

 Long-Term Obligations

 All long-term obligations to be repaid from enterprise fund resources are reported as liabilities in the financial statements.
 The long-term obligations consist primarily of mortgages payable.